palak1012/Photo-Validation-System/README.md

 # PHOTO VALIDATION SYSTEM

 # Overview
-This is a system to validate an uploaded image against some conditions to meet.
+This is a system to validate an uploaded image against some conditions.

 # Features
 - Validates image dimensions (413x531 pixels)